redis/redis-doc/topics/protocol.md

 }
 ```

-After the first CR is idenitifed, it can be skipped along with the following
+After the first CR is identified, it can be skipped along with the following
 LF without any processing.
 Then the bulk data can be read using a single
 read operation that does not inspect the payload in any way.
 Finally
-the remaining the CR and LF chacaters are discareded without any processing.
+the remaining the CR and LF character are discarded without any processing.

 While comparable in performance to a binary protocol the Redis protocol is
 significantly simpler to implement in most very high level languages,